This is a helpful guide discussing the price to rent a photography studio.

 Certain locations have higher expenses.
 If you choose to rent a photography studio in the city, it will most likely be more expensive than renting a photography studio in a local town.

-Location could also increase transportation costs which you will have to factor into your overall equation when discussing your cost of business.
+The location could also increase transportation costs which you will have to factor into your overall equation when discussing your cost of business.

 Finding that balance between a great location that serves your vision that is not too expensive is key.